chundley/clash.tools/doc/mongodb.md

 ### ct-db1
 This is the primary MongoDB instance, running on Ubuntu 14.04

+#### Security
+Initial security setup can be found in the [general security doc here](doc/security.md).
+Do those steps before moving on.

+Add firewall rules.
+First is MongoDB access from app servers

+`$ sudo ufw allow from 104.236.155.76 to any port 27017` `$ sudo ufw allow from 104.236.154.120 to any port 27017`

+And now Redis:

+`$ sudo ufw allow from 104.236.155.76 to any port 6379` `$ sudo ufw allow from 104.236.154.120 to any port 6379`

 #### Set timezone to UTC
 Every server in the cluster needs to be set to the same timezone: